cyber4s-4/pokedex-ori-shay/README.md

 # This is Ori & Shay Pokedex Project.

+# You can see our website here: https://shay-ori-pokedex.herokuapp.com/

-# To initiate The Project:
+# To initiate the project in your local computer:

 # 1. Open the 'mongo.ts' file and insert your connect details in 'connectToAtlas' function.